Renaud Capuçon, Jonathan Nott / OSR

 A beginning loaded with tension—then, with the actual waltz, a piece full of momentum, swaying: clearly the culmination of the suite—definitely in this compelling interpretation!
-Conductor and orchestra were visibly livening up: enthralling, fascinating music in a super performance!
+Jonathan Nott and the OSR were visibly livening up: enthralling, fascinating music in a super performance!
 Hard to believe that this music is not more popular!

 V. Einzug der Prinzessin — Tanz der Prinzessin — Walzer

 A highly demanding movement, very challenging in terms of coordination.
 I felt that the movement wasn’t technically nearly as compelling, convincing as the previous one.
 The violin solo was a bit too romantic—deliberate caricature or exaggeration, maybe?

 VI.
 Tanz der kleinen Pralinees — Springtanz — Galopp